25 Graphical user interface #

 - Scalable fonts rendered black and white

-Scalable fonts rendered without antialiasing can result in a similar outcome to bitmap fonts, while maintaining font scalability.
+- Scalable fonts rendered without antialiasing can result in a similar outcome to bitmap fonts, while maintaining font scalability.
 Use well hinted fonts like the Liberation families.
 Unfortunately, there is a lack of well hinted fonts though.
-Set the following variable to force this method:
+Set the following variable to force this method: - FORCE_BW="yes"

 - Monospaced fonts rendered black and white

-Render monospaced fonts without antialiasing only, otherwise use default settings:
+- Render monospaced fonts without antialiasing only, otherwise use default settings: - FORCE_BW_MONOSPACE="yes"

 - Default settings

-Use fonts in CFF format.
+- Use fonts in CFF format.
 They can be considered also more readable than the default TrueType fonts given the current improvements in FreeType2.
-Try them out by following the example of
+Try them out by following the example of - PREFER_*_FAMILIES.
+Possibly make them more dark and bold with:- SEARCH_METRIC_COMPATIBLE="no" - as they are rendered by - hintstyle=hintslightby default.
+Also consider using:- SEARCH_METRIC_COMPATIBLE="no"

 - Autohinter exclusively